RDFLib/pyLDAPI/README.md

 ## Structure
 Folders:
 * **model**
-    * contains files to interface with data structures (databases/files etc.)
+    * contains files to custom interface with data structures (databases/files etc.)
-    * the files here are likely class files that get called by functions in controller
+    * the files here are likely class files that get called by @register in route.py
 * **view**
     * contains template files, static files like CSS and other content used to formulate ouput formats
 * **controller**
     * contains the declarations of Flask API endpoints - routes
     * these are the HTTP endpoints that, when accessed via a browser or some external agent trigger handling by this application
     * in this MVC formulation, the routes file(s) should be minimal and just respond to HTTP requests and hand off data access to model and use resources via views for responses
+* **pyldp**
+    * contains the model of register decorator, which will be released as a python package later.
 * **_config**
     * a basic config file to store things like pointers to static folders